 In Norway they truly see English as a second language, so the country is far from a surprise entry in at number four.
 The Norse languages also have had a huge influence on the English language after the occupation of the Vikings over a thousand years ago.

-As approach the grand finale, the countries are becoming less and less surprising.
-Denmark, yet another Scandinavian country, comes in a number two.
-The language of the Danes is also growing in demand in Europe, but who could possibly have beaten them to the top spot in terms of English proficiency?!

-Congratulations to the Dutch, not only on their ability to invent hilarious surnames, but also on their ability to speak the English language.
-Their linguistically gifted population has knocked the Swedes off the number one position...for now.

-Text at second visit | In Norway they truly see English as a second language, so the country is far from a surprise entry in at number four.
-The Norse languages also have had a huge influence on the English language after the occupation of the Vikings over a thousand years ago.

 As we approach the grand finale, the countries are becoming less and less surprising.
 Denmark, yet another Scandinavian country, comes in at number two.
 Danish in also one of the most in demand languages in Europe, but who could possibly have beaten them to the top spot in terms of English proficiency?!

 Congratulations to the Dutch, not only on their ability to invent hilarious surnames, but also on their ability to speak the English language.
 Their linguistically gifted population has knocked the Swedes off the number one position...for now.